jyoonsong/generate-unique-string/README.md

 # Generate Unique String

 `generate-unique-string` generates a random string using english words and numbers.
-The code is developed based on the [random-words](https://github.com/apostrophecms/random-words).
+The code is developed based on the [random-words](https://github.com/apostrophecms/random-words) package.

 ### Installation